Back to Podcast Guides

 4. Choose one tiny shift.
 Exhale longer, stand up, drink water, soften the belly, shake, ask for a pause, or move the conversation outside.

 5. Continue with more information.
 You do not need to be perfectly regulated.
-You just need one more degree of choice.
+You just need one more degree of choice than you had a moment ago.

-The point is choice between stimulus and response
+The gap between stimulus and response is where choice lives

-Ocean names the core move as increasing the space between stimulus and response.
-You receive stimulus constantly: a child screaming, a Slack message, a look from your partner, an unexpected question, a wave of sensation in the body.
-The nervous system starts to move before the conscious mind has a tidy explanation.
+Ocean names the core move: increasing the space between stimulus and response.
+You receive stimulus constantly.
+A child screaming, a Slack message, a look from your partner, a wave of sensation in the body.
+The nervous system starts to move before the conscious mind has anything coherent to say about it.

-Not always a big spiritual gap.
-Sometimes just enough to notice, “I am clenching.”
-Or, “I want to fix this.”
-Or, “I am scared of this feeling.”
-That small space is where choice becomes possible.8
+Practice creates a gap.
+Sometimes just enough to notice, "I am clenching."
+Or, "I want to fix this right now."
+Or, "I'm scared of this feeling."
+That small space is where choice becomes possible.

-Ben gives a beautifully ordinary example: when his wife and daughter would enter conflict, his old pattern was to jump in and fix it.
+Ben gives an ordinary example.
+When his wife and daughter would enter conflict, his old pattern was to jump in and fix it.
 His experiment was simple: stay silent.
 If he could not stay silent, leave the room.
-That one constraint showed him the emotion underneath the fixing pattern and changed the relational dynamic.9
+That one constraint showed him the emotion underneath the fixing pattern and changed the relational dynamic.

-This is how NSM avoids becoming a bag of regulation tricks.
-The practice is not “use this technique to make discomfort disappear.”
-The practice is “create enough room to see what is true, then choose your next move with more honesty.”
+The practice is "create enough room to see what is true, then choose your next move with more honesty."
+The techniques serve that.
+They are not the point in themselves.

-Jonny says nervous system work makes most sense inside an arena: leadership, parenting, relationship, creative risk, public speaking, conflict, uncertainty.10
+Nervous system work makes most sense inside an arena: leadership, parenting, relationship, creative risk, public speaking, conflict, uncertainty.
+That is where the edge appears and where the work either transfers or stays theoretical.

-Ben describes using NSM principles in teams and organizations: begin with physiological settling, invite a three-word check-in, help people land together, then create the conditions for more honest work.
+Ben describes using Nervous System Mastery principles in teams and organizations: begin with physiological settling, invite a three-word check-in, help people land together, then create conditions for more honest work.
 In complexity, stress narrows the window of tolerance.
-The most regulated person in the room can help co-regulate the system, not by having all the answers, but by creating more safety and belonging.11
+The most regulated person in the room can help co-regulate the system, not by having answers, but by creating more safety and belonging.

-There is evidence for this at the team level too.
-Psychological safety is not a fluffy preference; research links it to learning behavior, speaking up, and team performance processes, though interventions and outcomes vary by context.12
+Research backs this at the team level.
+Psychological safety links to learning behavior, speaking up, and team performance processes, though interventions and outcomes vary by context.3

-In NSM terms, relationship is where regulation becomes visible.
+In Nervous System Mastery terms, relationship is where regulation becomes visible.
 It is easy to seem regulated alone.
-It is harder, and more useful, to stay connected when someone else’s nervous system is in the room.
+Staying connected when someone else's nervous system is activated in the same room, that is the real training ground.

 Safe does not mean unchallenging

-Ocean and Jonny talk about the Relational Dojo as a training space where people practise being with other nervous systems.
-This includes safety, but not the kind of safety that avoids all friction.
-Ben calls it a “safe and courageous space” — a place where the full range can arise, judgment can be suspended, and people can get curious about what is being triggered in real time.13
+Ocean and Jonny talk about the Relational Dojo as a training space where people practice being with other nervous systems.
+Ben calls it a "safe and courageous space," a place where the full range can arise, judgment gets suspended, and people get curious about what is being triggered in real time.

 • Too much challenge and the system protects itself.